danielbodnar/awesome-stars/README.md

 - [djadmin/passw0rd](https://github.com/djadmin/passw0rd) - 🔑securely checks a password to see if it has been previously exposed in a data breach
 - [bencodezen/vue-enterprise-boilerplate](https://github.com/bencodezen/vue-enterprise-boilerplate) - An ever-evolving, very opinionated architecture and dev environment for new Vue SPA projects using Vue CLI.
 - [tutao/tutanota](https://github.com/tutao/tutanota) - Tutanota is an email service with a strong focus on security and privacy that lets you encrypt emails, contacts and calendar entries on all your devices.
-- [ueberdosis/tiptap](https://github.com/ueberdosis/tiptap) - The headless editor framework for web artisans.
+- [ueberdosis/tiptap](https://github.com/ueberdosis/tiptap) - The headless rich text editor framework for web artisans.
 - [documentationjs/documentation](https://github.com/documentationjs/documentation) - :book: documentation for modern JavaScript
 - [goldbergyoni/nodebestpractices](https://github.com/goldbergyoni/nodebestpractices) - :white_check_mark:  The Node.js best practices list (December 2023)
 - [phellipeandrade/rbac](https://github.com/phellipeandrade/rbac) - Hierarchical Role-Based Access Control for Node.js